fatualux/python-notes/src/chapters/objects.md

 An **object** is an abstraction for a data structure; everything in Python is an object.

-In Object Oriented Programming, we are trying to model *real life objects*, and these objects have things (*attributes*, usually modeled by *variables*) and they also can do things (*methods*, usually modeled by functions, usually modeled by functions).
+In Object Oriented Programming, we are trying to model *real life objects*, and these objects have things (*attributes*, usually modeled by *variables*) and they also can do things (*methods*, usually modeled by functions).

 ![Objects](../static/images/objects.png)